 Our legal DNA tests determine if two or more people are related with statistical probability and specific documentation that is court admissible.
-We specialize in the following AABB accredited legal DNA tests performed by our AABB accredited testing partner:
+We specialize in the following accredited legal DNA tests performed by our AABB accredited testing partner:

 All DNA tests performed for use by a government agency, or in a court case require a specialized collection process, a legal chain of custody for the DNA samples, and testing in an AABB accredited laboratory using the authorized maximum number of DNA genetic markers.